Egyptian pound steady at forex sale, weaker on black market

 The bank’s Monetary Policy Committee raised benchmark rates by 50 basis points last month, citing inflationary pressures.

-$1 = 7.8300 Egyptian pounds Reporting by Asma Alsharif; Editing by Richard Balmforth
+$1 = 7.8300 Egyptian pounds Reporting by Asma Alsharif, editing by Larry King